Skip to main content

 5. Run the pipeline and review.

-Next, you can create the service, environment, and execution steps for the pipeline.
+Next, you create the service, environment, and execution steps for the stage.

-In Service, you add the artifact metadata and the related config files to execute on the target hosts.
+In the stage Service tab, you add the artifact metadata and the related config files to execute on the target hosts.

 Create a Harness Secure Shell service